 Enter your economic damages and pick your injury severity.
 We'll run the two methods insurers and attorneys actually use.

-Pain and suffering is usually estimated with one simple formula: Pain and Suffering ≈ Economic Damages (your medical bills plus lost wages) × a Multiplier of about 1.5 to 5, with the multiplier rising for more severe and lasting injuries.
+A pain and suffering calculator uses one formula: Pain and Suffering = Economic Damages × a Multiplier of about 1.5 to 5 (higher for severe or permanent injury; for example $15,000 × 3 = $45,000), or the per-diem method (a daily rate, often your daily wage, × the days you are in pain); your total settlement = economic damages + pain and suffering.
 For example, a $10,000 economic-damages claim with a moderate (×2.5) injury implies roughly $25,000 in pain and suffering, for about a $35,000 total.
 The second method, per-diem, assigns a daily dollar amount (often your daily wage) for every day you were affected and adds it up.
 Settlement Comps' calculator runs both, but note the reality: insurers do not owe any fixed multiple — the multiplier is a negotiating anchor set by your documentation, the permanence of the injury, and the available insurance limits.

 Attorneys and adjusters use these as starting points, then negotiate from the evidence.